Financial-Times/origami/README.md

 ```

 Notice message types are styled similarly to the alert type messages (both for a fit under a header, or inside another element).
-The differences are that they do not have an icon, they don't require highlighted content, and don't support additional content.
+The differences are that they do not have an icon and don't support additional content.

 ```html
 <div class="o-message o-message--notice-inner o-message--success" data-o-component="o-message">